ProteinCalc Logo

 Product / formatBest forProtein fitCheck before buying

-Whole green mung beansHigher-fiber bowls, salads, sproutingSimilar cooked protein, more textureNeeds soaking or longer cooking.
+Whole green mung beansHigher-fiber bowls, salads, sproutingSimilar dry pulse protein, more textureNeeds soaking or longer cooking.

 Sprouted moongSalads and chaat with high volumeLower protein densityHandle sprouts safely and keep refrigerated.